-The Authority's Solano Older Adult Medical Trips Concierge Program marketing to promote program participation to target populations most in need particularly those living in lower income housing, affiliated with organizations such as senior centers, non-profits, faith community, and the county unincorporated areas.
+The Authority's Solano Older Adult Medical Trips Concierge Program marketing to promote program participation to target populations most in need, particularly those living in lower income housing, affiliated with organizations such as senior centers, non-profits, faith community, and the county unincorporated areas.
 Partnered with Lyft to provide Lyft rides up to \$25 to/from designated transit hubs in Solano County.
-The program currently targets employees, promote services to Older Adults and People with Disabilities for travel to medical appointments and other activities beyond Solano County.
-Completed in 2021 was the consolidated Short Range Transit Plan (SRTP) project which included four supplemental Working Paper documents - the Operation and Performance of the SolanoExpress System as a single unit; the Connectivity between the regional and Local Transit Networks to examine shortcomings and opportunities for clients connectivity; the Access to Medical Providers and Services at providing client access to medical facilities and enhance access to Priority Development Areas (PDAs) and Future Priority Production Areas (PPAs) for analysis and mapping related to Plan Bay Area.
+The program currently targets employees promoting services to Older Adults and People with Disabilities for travel to medical appointments and other activities beyond Solano County.